clawpack/pyclaw/doc/petclaw/rulesProposal.rst

     * Standards makes the source code look consistent, well-organized, and professional
     * etc.

 This page gives some hints for setting up some coding conventions in the PetClaw.
 Probably it is not our intention to re-invent completely new standards.
-Therefore, most of the ideas/proposed rules listed here are adapted from some conventions already used by most of the Python, Fortran90/95, C, C++ communities, though different language programmers frequently use different standards.
-Since PetClaw is an hybrid code because (the high-level code is written in Python whereas the low-level kernels are written in Fortran) we should decide whether we want to use one or two sets of conventions.
-However, for both languages some common rules can be defined a priori.
+Therefore, most of the ideas/proposed rules listed here are adapted from some conventions already used by most of the Python, Fortran90/95, C, C++ communities.
+Since PetClaw is an hybrid code (because the high-level code is written in Python whereas the low-level kernels are written in Fortran) we should decide whether we want to use one or two sets of conventions.
+However, for both languages some common rules can be defined a priori, though there are some technical differences between python and fortran.

 Most of the proposed rules listed here has been extracted from the documentation uploaded at following links:
     * `pep-0008 <http://www.python.org/dev/peps/pep-0008/>`_